List: how to apply for Brexit card renewals in different areas of France

 56 Morbihan

-Prefecture site, explains link will soon be available (not yet rolled out) but offers list of documents required for renewal in meantime.
-Asks people to not to take an ordinary residency card renewals appointment if waiting for Brexit card renewal.
+Prefecture site, explains that those concerned will soon be able to use a dedicated appointments booking service (not yet rolled out) to obtain an appointment at the prefecture to apply for a renewal.
+Offers list of documents required for renewal in meantime and asks people to not to take an ordinary residency card renewals appointment if waiting for Brexit card renewal.

 57 Moselle